-Graduate transfer credit (with a grade of "B" or better) toward a master's degree at Sacramento State may be considered only if the course work has not been used previously to complete another degree.
+Graduate transfer credit (with a grade of "B" or better) toward a doctoral or master's degree at Sacramento State may be considered only if the course work has not been used previously to complete another degree.
+A maximum of 6 units may be transferred as determined by appropriate campus authorities.